patrickmineault/codebook/brains.myst.md

 ---
 figclass: boxed
 ---
-Code problems (CP; purple bars) created activations with higher overlap with the multiple demand system (left and center) than with the language system (right) compared with other tasks like sentence problems (SP), sentence reading (SR) or nonword reading (NR).
+Code problems (CP; purple bars) created activations with higher overlap with the multiple demand system (left and center) than with the language system (right) compared with other tasks like sentence problems (SP), sentence reading (SR) or non-word reading (NR).
 From Ivanova et al. (2020), used under a CC-BY 4.0 license.
 ```

 Instead, they found high overlap with the **multiple-demand system** - a network of areas typically recruited during math, logic and problem solving.
 The multiple-demand system is also involved in **working memory**, a type of memory that can hold information for a short amount of time.
 You may have heard that people can only hold up to 7 items in working memory - for instance, the digits of a phone number.
 This idea was popularized by the Harvard psychologist George Miller in the 1950's.
 While there's debate about the exact number of items we can remember in the short term, neuroscientists generally agree that our working memory capacity is very limited.